Numigi/odoo-account-addons/invoice_per_delivery/README.rst

 .. image:: static/description/delivery_order_form_view.png

 - Validate your delivery order and then create a backorder for the remaining quantities.
-A smart button `Invoice` appears in the form view.
+A smart button `Invoices` appears in the form view.

 .. image:: static/description/delivery_order_invoice_button.png

-- Click on the smart button to see the draft `Invoice` created from the delivery order.
+- Click on the smart button to see the draft `Invoices` created from the delivery order.
-- You can go to the delivery order that generated this Invoice through the smart button `Delivery`
+- You can go to the delivery order that generated this Invoice through the smart button `Pickins`

 .. image:: static/description/draft_invoice.png